Home » Water Filtration » RO Filtration » WHAT IS REVERSE OSMOSIS & HOW DOES IT WORK?

 Reverse Osmosis Reduces Plastic Bottle Waste

-Reverse osmosis creates wastewater that isn’t nearly as harmless as typical water treatment plants.
-Reverse osmosis doesn’t require any harmful chemicals to clean the water and only uses a semipermeable membrane.
+Additionally, reverse osmosis creates wastewater that isn’t nearly as harmful as the wastewater created by typical water treatment plants.
+This is because reverse osmosis doesn’t require any harmful chemicals to clean the water and only uses a semipermeable membrane.

 What Contaminants Do Reverse Osmosis Systems Filter From Water?

-Reverse osmosis systems filters up to 99% of metal ions and contaminants such as chlorine, fluoride, lead, arsenic, mercury, phosphate, sodium, nitrates, amoeba, pharmaceuticals, and bacteria.
-They are well known for the desalination process of removing salt from saltwater.
+Reverse osmosis systems filter up to 99% of metal ions and contaminants such as chlorine, fluoride, lead, arsenic, mercury, phosphate, sodium, nitrates, amoeba, pharmaceuticals, and bacteria.
+As RO systems are so good at removing contaminants, they’re the ideal choice for homes with all types of water supplies.
+So, whether your home uses well water or municipal water, an RO system will be able to provide you with purified water.

 What is the TDS for RO?

 TDS (or total dissolved solids) measures particles that remain in water after filtration.
-Reverse osmosis systems can lower TDS as far as 50ppm.
-For reference, typical tap water can be anywhere between 100 and 500ppm.
-Groundwater sources can have an even higher ppm.
+Reverse osmosis systems can lower TDS as far as 50 ppm.
+For reference, typical tap water can be anywhere between 100 and 500 ppm.
+Groundwater sources can have an even higher TDS ppm.

-The recommended TDS for clean drinking water that tastes great is around 150ppm.
-After filtering, some reverse osmosis systems will add back minerals to reach this desired mineral TDS.
+The recommended TDS for clean drinking water that tastes great is around 150 ppm.
+After filtering, some reverse osmosis systems will reintroduce minerals to reach this desired mineral TDS.

 Pros and Cons of Reverse Osmosis Water Treatment